Lizzie Earl, Founder and Director, Munch

-Founded in 2016, Munch is a ‘results-driven’ boutique PR agency for big global brands right through to disruptive start-ups.
+Founded in 2016, Munch is a ‘results-driven’ boutique PR agency for big global brands right through to disruptive start-ups and business.
 Despite its petite size, Munch perceives of itself as a big agency, claiming “Our ideas are big, our strategies are big”.
 The motivating reason, which pushed Lizzie Earl (follow her on Instagram), a highly productive woman to start her company, is her singular focus on boosting enterprises and businesses.
 She started the agency to ensure all businesses, irrespective of their size, big or small, are able to access big agency thinking, within a boutique budget and a boutique agency experience.
 This begs the next question: What distinguishes her agency from other similar agencies?
 Her agency operates on her core determination to deliver real-time impact on her clients’ businesses.
 Resultantly, Munch earned the award ‘New Consultancy of the Year 2018’ at the PRWeek Awards in London, United Kingdom.

 So, Lizzie talks to us about how she propels her productivity to the next level; her secret to being a great leader in a high-pressure work environment; explains why she never has had an emotional breakdown and sheds light on her way to building stronger mental health.

 Lizzie Earl: Monday is a really important day for me.
 Typically, I get in the office as early as possible on a Monday, because an early start allows me to set my intentions for the week, plan exactly what the week ahead looks like, and make sure the team knows what they’re doing and has what they need from me to do it.
 It’s essentially getting everything ready to go before the week properly kicks off.